hahaha98757/zombies-addon/docs/en_US/README.md

 - Version types are, from lowest to highest, Alpha, Beta, Pre-Release(pre), and Release Candidate(rc).
 - The alpha version is private.
 Do not share.
 - The beta version is test version.
 There may be serious problem.
-- The pre-release version is tested version.
-There may be minor bugs.
+- The pre-release version may have minor bugs.
 - The release candidate version is final test version.